HeptaDecane/az-204/questions.md

 ### Q155
 **You provide an Azure API Management managed web service to clients.
 The back-end web service implements HTTP Strict Transport Security (HSTS).
 Every request to the backend service must include a valid HTTP authorization header.
-You need to congure the Azure API Management instance with an authentication policy.
+You need to configure the Azure API Management instance with an authentication policy.
 Which two policies can you use?**

 - [Basic Authentication](#q155)
 - Digest Authentication
-- Certicate Authentication
+- certificate Authentication
 - [OAuth Client Credential Grant](#q155)

 > **Basic Authentication policy** allows you to configure API Management to send requests with a `Basic` authorization header containing a username and password to the backend service.
 This is a valid choice if the backend service requires basic authentication.